bennebbenneb/react-js-push-state-server-go/readme.md

 This server is designed to handle sites built with [BrowserRouter](https://reacttraining.com/react-router/web/api/BrowserRouter).

 ## Instructions
-1. Build your React project and copy it to `/web/`
+1. Build your React project `react-scripts build` and copy it to `/web/`
 1. Test on localhost
     1. Run `dev_appserver.py app.yaml` in the same directory as the `app.yaml` file
 1. Deploy to Google App Engine